-- The theory and application of basic unit operations performed in various food processing industries. - The size reduction, and mixing operations of different types of foods necessary in the processing of foods. - Application of the engineering principles to analyze and design the various unit operations and equipments. - The separation of valuable components from the liquid, solid streams by physical, contact equilibrium processes as well as distillation process
+- The size reduction, and mixing operations of different types of foods necessary in the processing of foods. - Application of the engineering principles to analyze and design the various unit operations and equipments. - The separation of valuable components from the liquid, solid streams by physical, contact equilibrium processes as well as distillation process